John A. Dawson (Canadian politician)

 John A. Dawson (1826 – October 31, 1902) was a Canadian politician, merchant and taxidermist.

-Dawson was educated in Pictou.
-He was concurrently elected to the House of Commons of Canada with James William Carmichael in 1874 as a Member of the Liberal Party to represent the riding of Pictou.
+Dawson was born in Pictou, Nova Scotia.
+He was concurrently elected to the House of Commons of Canada with James William Carmichael in 1874 as a member of the Liberal Party to represent the riding of Pictou.
 He lost in the elections of 1878 and 1882.